Aphemra/TheOddsOfDying/README.md

-# TheOddsOfDying
+# The Odds Of Dying
-A Collaborative Class Project
+A Collaborative Class Project by League of Extraordinary Gentleman Studios